Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 This is the barest boned structure and if you can follow it up to here and want to use it I advise you not wait for me to do so.
 The best way to learn this stuff is by doing and I might not need the features you want.
 Also if there is any errors in the code or I did something that while technically correct isn't proper please tell me.
-It is much better for me to be told I am wrong so I can fix it rather having it stay wrong.
+It is much better for me to be told I am wrong so I can fix it rather having it stay wrong and missinform people with this post.

 drw_sdl2.h
 ```C++